Frequently Asked Questions

 Q: What does it mean if a course is says “FULL/WAITLIST” before the start date?

 A: This means that regular registration for that start date is full.
 You cannot register online for a course that is full.
 You can, however, be entered into the waitlist.
-To be put on the wait list you must use the FULL/WAITLIST link and electronically enter your full name, address and phone number.
+To be put on the wait list you must use the FULL/WAITLIST link and electronically enter your email address.
 Here’s the way the waitlist works: 10 business days (about 2 weeks) prior to the start date of the course, students that have not paid at least the minimum deposit forfeit their seats.
 Those seats become available to students on the waitlist.
 We will email the waitlist about available spots all at the same time.
 You must then be able to go online and pay the tuition amount or minimum deposit immediately.
 When the available seats are filled the site will go back to waitlist mode.

 Q: What are my chances of getting into a course off the wait list?